pmarks-net/everclamp/docs/index.md

 ## Why 25/3 mm?

 The densest possible spacing for an array of M6 holes is about 8 mm, so we're looking for a number in that ballpark.
-I don't like 10 mm because it's not dense enough.
+10 mm is not dense enough for clamping wherever.

 For a grid standard to make any sense in the context of the metric system, it needs to include round numbers like "100 mm".
 It turns out that 25/3 = 8.333 is very close to our target density.
-This spacing includes numbers like 16.6, 25, 33.3, 50, 66, 100, it's the megahertz race all over again.
+This spacing includes numbers like 16.6, 25, 33.3, 50, 66, 100, so it's like the megahertz race all over again.

-The 8.333 mm spacing means that columns `n` and `n+3` are separated by exactly 25 mm, and `n+12` by 100 mm.
-So the everclamp grid aligns with [VESA MIS-F M6](https://en.wikipedia.org/wiki/Flat_Display_Mounting_Interface#Variants) given a large enough array.
+An 8.333 mm spacing means that columns `n` and `n+3` are separated by exactly 25 mm, and `n+12` by 100 mm.
+In theory, the Everclamp grid is compatible with [VESA MIS-F M6](https://en.wikipedia.org/wiki/Flat_Display_Mounting_Interface#Variants), given a large enough array.

 <img src="media/everclamp5x5.jpg" width="480">